Saturday, Dec. 1, 2018 | 4:22 p.m.

 Kenny Sanchez was just 28-years-old when he moved to Las Vegas to become the Bishop Gorman High football team’s defensive coordinator.
 Never, not his wildest imagination, could he envision what would transpire over the next decade.

 The program’s goal was simple, but not always previously obtainable: Take the roster of talented of players and mold them into champions.
 More specifically: Beat Palo Verde for local supremacy on the way to winning the state title.

 Not only have the Gaels repeatedly beat Palo Verde, they’ve also had their way Arbor View, Liberty and every other Nevada team they’ve lined up against.

 Some opponents have pieced together impressive scoring drives, but just a few have challenged into the second half.

 Reno’s Bishop Manogue almost gave the Gaels a second-half threat today in the state championship game at Sam Boyd Stadium.
-But the Gaels scored three touchdowns in about two minutes at the end of the second half, turning a one-touchdown lead into a 27-point advantage on the way to a 69-26 victory and 10th straight state championship.
+But the Gaels scored three touchdowns in about two minutes at the end of the second quarter, turning a one-touchdown lead into a 27-point advantage on the way to a 69-26 victory and 10th straight state championship.